MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-programmatically-create-a-profile-in-outlook.md

 ---

-# How to: Programmatically Create a Profile in Outlook
+# Programmatically Create a Profile in Outlook

 This topic describes how to programmatically update a profile in Outlook 2016 by adding a MAPI property to the **emsuid** section of the Profile object.